glassonion0323/CLEAResize/README_English.txt

   * "Darker" option
     CLEAResize retains colors of original images better than usual bicubic resizing.
-    This characteristic, however, can lead to a unexpectedly whiter result in some cases; for example, when resizing a halftone artwork, which each dots are reduced in size on purpose to cancel out the influence of ink spreading (dot gain) during the printing process.
+    This characteristic, however, can lead to a result that is whiter than your intention in some cases; for example, when resizing a halftone artwork, which each dots are reduced in size on purpose to cancel out the influence of ink spreading (dot gain) during the printing process.
     By checking "Darker (simulate dot gain)" option, CLEAResize performs a simple simulation of dot gain to get darker result that resembles to the printout.